Pedro Rodríguez (soldier): Early years

 Rodríguez was born Lajas, Puerto Rico, on January 3, 1912, into a poor family.
 Rodríguez did not have a formal education.
 His father owned an ox cart and earned a living by delivering goods to the town's merchants.
 Rodríguez rose early in the morning to help his father.
 Together they went to the railroad station, where they loaded the goods onto their ox cart and then delivered them.
 When he was 14 years old, his father died and he had to take over the ox cart and the financial responsibility of his family.
 The economic situation became so bad that in 1937, when he was 25 years old, he joined the Puerto Rico National Guard.

 World War II

 Rodríguez was assigned to the 65th Infantry Regiment, the all Puerto Rican regiment and was stationed in Panama.
 When World War II broke out, the 65th Infantry was sent to North Africa.
-In September 1944, his company landed in Marseilles, France, and marched north into Germany without any major incident.
+In September 1944, his company landed in Marseille, France, and marched north into Germany without any major incident.